fkiwy/unTimely_Catalog_explorer/README.md

     Whether to overplot L1b photometry.
 The default is False.
 - bin_l1b_phot : bool, optional
     Whether to bin L1b photometry by sky pass and plot the median magnitude.
 The default is False.
+- save_l1b_phot : bool, optional
+    Whether to save the L1b photometry table to the directory specified in the constructor ``unTimelyCatalogExplorer(directory=)``.
+The default is False.
 - variability_threshold: float, optional
     The source is considered as variable if max_magnitude - mean_magnitude >= variability_threshold.
 The default is 0.1.
 - legend_location : str, optional